 Now I will explain to you how to get good grip on Power Electronics.

 First of all be clear with the fact that in power electronics we have to deal with a few concepts only.
 It has pretty less syllabus as compared to other subjects and has got good weightage.
-In this study plan I strictly suggest you to own the following text books.
-PS Bimbhra, Rashid and Power Electronics pdf notes which is available in NPTEL website.
+In this study plan, I strictly suggest you own the following textbooks.
+PS Bimbhra, Rashid and Power Electronics pdf notes which are available in NPTEL website.

 Power Electronic Devices:

 In this chapter, the first thing that you have to study is the concept of switches.
 Under this concept you have to understand the concept of ideal and practical switch.
 Also, you need to understand how to compute the losses in switch such as Conduction Loss and Switching power Loss.
 Then you have to study about the ideal characteristics of power electronic devices.
 This will enable you to understand how to determine the characteristics of combination of multiple devices.

 Then, you have to start from Power Diode and understand the concept of Reverse Recovery Characteristics which is further carried over to SCR as well.
 SCR is the most important topic in this chapter and first, you have to understand the construction and working of SCR and the role of Gate signal.
 You also have to understand the characteristics of the device i.e the three modes: Forward Conduction Mode, reverse Blocking Mode and Forward Blocking Mode.
 You also have to study about terms associated with SCR such as Latching Current and Holding Current.

 The other topics that you have to study include: Triggering methods of SCR, Protection Techniques employed in SCR and Series and Parallel Connection of SCR.
 The Triggering Circuits such as UJT circuit are not important from GATE point of view.

 In other devices, you have to get a basic idea about GTO, RCT, TRIAC, Power BJT, Power MOSFET, IGBT etc.